Last Updated on November 4, 2022 by Sunny Staff

-Having a lot of images will also increase your bandwidth significantly and use up more storage on your server.
-This is unlikely to be a problem at the start of your website’s life, however it could increase your hosting costs over time, unless you are hosting with a company that does not charge for disks space or bandwidth like Sunny HQ.
+Also, having a lot of images will use up more space on your server and increase your site’s bandwidth significantly.
+This is unlikely to be a problem in the early days of your website’s life; however, it could increase your hosting costs over time unless you are hosting with a company that does not charge for disk space or bandwidth like Sunny HQ.

-Graphic applications allow you to save images in a number of different file formats.
+Graphic applications allow you to save images in many different file formats.
 The best formats for websites are JPEG and PNG.

 Use a JPEG for photographs as they have a high color count.
-This format uses special compression in order to reduce file size while not affecting the clarity of the image.
-Use PNGs for for screenshots, illustrations and website design images such as icons and buttons.
-It uses lossless compression techniques so quality is higher.
-Avoid using PNGs for photos as it will result in very large file sizes.
+This format uses special compression to reduce file size while not affecting the clarity of the image.
+Use PNGs for images such as screenshots, illustrations, and website design images like icons and buttons.
+It uses a lossless compression technique to maintain a high-quality image.
+Steer clear of using PNGs for photos as it will result in a huge file size.

-The other format that you will see used frequently on the internet is GIF.
-GIFs are better suited for low quality images with just a few colors.
-Today, the GIF format is widely known on the internet as being the file format for animated files.
+The other format that you’ll see used quite a lot is GIF.
+GIFs are well suited for lower-quality images with just a few colors.
+The GIF format is widely used on the internet for small, simple animations.

 Size Your Images Correctly Before Uploading

-Before we get to the optimization and no matter what option you choose, make sure you size your images before you upload.
-With the proliferation of digital cameras and smart phones, photo sizes are pretty huge today.
+Before we get to the optimization process, make sure you size your images before you upload them.
+With the proliferation of digital cameras and smartphones, photo sizes are pretty huge today.

-Example: an iPhone 7 takes a 12 megapixel image, roughly 4,000 pixels by 3,000 pixels.
-Most desktop displays are around 1,680 pixels by 1,050 pixels (yes there are bigger screens, but hold your horses.)
-Best practice for website design shows sites being design for optimal widths around 1,400 pixels.
-So if you upload images that are 4,000 px wide, you are already starting with an image nearly 300% of what you need.
+Example: an iPhone 11 takes a 12-megapixel image, roughly 4,000 pixels by 3,000 pixels.
+Most desktop displays are around 1,680 pixels by 1,050 pixels (yes, there are bigger screens, but hold your horses.)
+Best practice for website design uses optimal widths of about 1,400 pixels.
+So if you upload images that are 4,000 pixels wide, you are already starting with an image nearly 300% of what you need.

-You can let WordPress do this as described below or use a application to do it before hand.
-To keep it simple, I resize nearly all images at the largest size the site needs.
+You can let WordPress do this as described below or use an application to do it beforehand.
+To keep it simple, I resize nearly all images to the largest size the site needs.
 You can do this by measuring the width of your site.
-In the above example, I would resize and the images to 1,400px by 1,050px.
-I have optimized thousands of websites by only resizing the images and resulted in an average reduction in size by 400%.
-This is an important step for optimize images WordPress.
+In the above example, I would resize the images to 1,400px by 1,050px.
+I have optimized hundreds of websites by only resizing the images, which resulted in an average reduction in size of 400%.
+This is an essential step to optimize your WordPress site.

 JPEG or PNG What is Better?

-There are two schools on optimizing, before you upload to WordPress or after.
-Both are great options.
-You can even choose a hybrid method if you already have a bunch of images on your site to optimize, then opting to the “before” method for all new images.
-To optimize images before, you will need Adobe Photoshop or the like (discussed below.)
-If you plan to do all the optimization after uploading, there are some great plugins that will do this for you.
+There are two schools of thought regarding when to optimize your images – before you upload them to WordPress or after.
+While there may be some circumstances when one is better than the other, in general, either is fine.
+You can even choose a hybrid method if you already have many images on your site to optimize, then moving to the “before” method for all new images.
+To optimize images before you upload, you will need Adobe Photoshop or the like (discussed below.)
+If you plan to do all the optimization after uploading, some great plugins will do this for you.

 Optimizing Your Images Before Uploading To Your Website

-You can adjust the thumbnail sizes are you see fit. or example, you can configure WordPress to create a 150×150 pixel thumbnail image, a 300×200 pixel medium image and a 600×600 pixel large image.
-More than likely this was set correctly by your developer, but make sure you review.
+You can adjust the thumbnail sizes as you see fit.
+For example, you can configure WordPress to create a thumbnail 150×150 pixel image, a medium 300×200 pixel image, and a large 600×600 pixel image.
+More than likely, this was set correctly by your developer, but make sure you review the settings.

-Most graphical editing applications allow you to reduce the quality of an image for the internet.
-In Photoshop, this option is called “Save for Web and Devices”.
+Most graphical editing applications allow you to adjust the quality of an image for use on the web.
+In Photoshop, the option is called “Save for Web and Devices.”

-Photoshop allows you to choose the file type of the image and the quality of the image.
-The bottom left hand side of the interface also details what the image file size will be if you save the image using a particular setting.
+Photoshop allows you to choose the file type and quality of the image.
+At the bottom left side of the interface, you can see the details of the image file size with your chosen settings.

-There are some great graphic editing applications available for optimize images WordPress, such as GIMP.
-I recommend checking out one of the following applications:
+There are many great graphic editing applications available for optimizing WordPress images.
+GIMP is a good start.
+I also recommend checking out these:

 - ImageOptim (MAC) I Love this one!
 Super simple to use and allows you to optimize tons of images all at once, including group renaming.

-All of the above applications are free to download.
-There are many premium applications available online too though I do not see any major benefits to using them over their free alternatives.
+All of the above are free to download and use.
+While many premium applications are available for a fee, I don’t see any real advantages to using them over these free alternatives.

 Optimizing Your Images After Uploading To Your Website